Long-term versus Short-term Investments

 When do you want to use the money you’re investing?
 Do you want it in 1 year?
 5 years?
 30 years?
-Once you determine your timeline, here are the two main things you need to yourself before you start investing:
+Once you determine your timeline, here are the two main things you need to consider before you start investing:

 Just as you don’t want to be in a risky portfolio in the short term, you don’t want to be in an excessively safe portfolio for the long term.
 A long-term-focused investment in a very low-risk asset will end up in a significant missed opportunity.
 Consider this: an extra 2% annual return in 30 years gives 50% more capital (think: $3 million SGD for your retirement instead of $2 million SGD!).

 This being said, too much risk is a mistake, but too little risk can also be a mistake.
-However, time horizon isn’t the only factor when determining how much risk you should take.
+However, the time horizon isn’t the only factor when determining how much risk you should take.
 To be able to sustain any investment, it’s crucial that you are comfortable with the risk level you opt for.
-Adjusting for your tolerance for risk is one of the key ways to personalise your investments.
+Adjusting based on your tolerance for risk is one of the key ways to personalise your investments.

 A liquid investment is an investment that can be sold quickly into cash at a low cost and with certainty.
 For example, Apple’s shares are very liquid, while an apartment is not liquid.
-The former example can be sold in a matter of minutes when the stock market is open, while an apartment may take months and significant costs to be sold at the right value.
+The former example can be sold in a matter of minutes when the stock market is open, while an apartment in Singapore may take months and significant costs to be sold at the right value.

 Why is liquidity important?
 How liquid an investment is determines how easily you can convert it into cash, ultimately to pay for a goal you’ve been saving for.
 If you tie all of your money up in an apartment, you could find yourself waiting longer than you wanted for the sale to turn into spendable cash.

 It’s important to put a timeframe on your goals to determine how much risk you should assign to your various investments.
-Simply put, if you invest for the long term, you can afford to take more risk and invest in less liquid asset classes (think: property); in the short-term, you need to invest in assets that are less risky and highly liquid.
+Simply put, if you invest for the long term, you can afford to take more risk and invest in less liquid asset classes (think: property); in the short term, you need to invest in assets that are less risky and highly liquid.